Query Languages Guide¶

 ArcadeDB Python bindings support two approaches:

-For creating, updating, and managing data, use the embedded API methods instead of SQL:
+For creating, updating, and managing data, prefer SQL/OpenCypher statements:

 Creating Documents¶